AgustinCB/study/os/ostep/chap30/solutions.md

 5. Now change the size of the shared buffer to 3 (-m 3).
 Will this make any difference in the total time?

 No, it won't.

+6. Now change the location of the sleep to c6 (this models a consumer taking something off the queue and then doing something with it for a while), again using a single-entry buffer.
+What time do you predict in this case?

+Roughly l/2.